Discover folk - the CRM for people-powered businesses

 - Subject: Here's a special something to welcome you back!

-- Content: An exclusive offer designed to win back the subscriber's interest and encourage them to re-engage with the brand.
+- Content: An exclusive offer designed to win back the prospect's interest and encourage them to re-engage with the brand.

 2 Useful email sequence tools to add to your tech stack